Make a Good First Impression with US Citizens

 To get the conversation started don’t worry about having something complicated or clever to say.
 A simple question about how someone’s weekend was if it is a Monday or Tuesday or a comment on a local news item or the weather is all you need to get things going.

 So there you have it.
 The basics of making a good first impression on a US colleague.
 It goes without saying that you will need to be well prepared for the meeting.
 This is just how to get things started correctly.
+In case your first meeting is online, follow all the tips minus the handshake of course!

 This is a guest post written by Ben Richardson.
 Ben Richardson is the managing director of Acuity Training, a UK based personal development and IT training provider.